+THE OFFERING

-Г THE OFFERING Common stock offered shares Common stock outstanding after this offering shares Option to purchase additional shares shares Use of proceeds We estimate that the net proceeds to us from the sale of the shares of common stock offered by us will be approximately \$, or approximately \$ if the underwriters' option to purchase additional shares is exercised in full, based on an assumed initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus, after deducting underwriting discounts and commissions and offering expenses payable by us.
-We intend to use the net proceeds from this offering for general corporate purposes, including working capital and capital expenditures.
+Common stock offered 7,625,000 shares

+Common stock outstanding after this offering 89,208,127 shares by us will be approximately \$199.1 million, or approximately \$229.5 million if the underwriters' option to purchase additional shares is exercised in full, based on an assumed initial public offering price of \$28.50 per share, which is the midpoint of the price range set forth on the cover page of this prospectus, after deducting underwriting discounts and commissions and offering expenses payable by us.

+Option to purchase additional shares 1,143,750 shares

+Use of proceeds We estimate that the net proceeds to us from the sale of the shares of common stock offered

+We intend to use the net proceeds from this offering for general corporate purposes, including working capital and capital expenditures such as additional office facilities.
 We may also use a portion of the net proceeds to acquire, invest in or obtain rights to complementary technologies, products, services or businesses.
 There are no such transactions (or agreements related to such transactions) at this time.
-See the section titled "Use of Proceeds" for additional information.
-Proposed trading symbol "NCNO" Risk factors See the section titled "Risk Factors" and other information included in this prospectus for a discussion of factors you should carefully consider before deciding to invest in our common stock.
+See the section titled

+"Use of Proceeds" for additional information.

+Proposed Nasdaq Global Select Market trading symbol "NCNO"

+Risk factors See the section titled "Risk Factors" and other information included in this prospectus for a discussion of factors you should carefully consider before deciding to invest in our common stock.

 Reserved share program At our request, an affiliate of BofA Securities, Inc., a participating underwriter, has reserved for sale, at the initial public offering price, up to 5% of the shares offered by this prospectus to some of our directors, officers, employees, business associates and related persons.
 Shares purchased by our directors and officers in the reserved share program will be subject to lock-up restrictions described in this prospectus.
+See the section titled

+"Underwriting-Reserved Share Program" for additional information.

+The number of shares of common stock that will be outstanding after this offering is based on 81,583,127 shares of our common stock outstanding as of April 30, 2020 and excludes:

+- 7,744,722 shares of common stock issuable upon exercise of options outstanding as of April 30, 2020, at a weighted-average exercise price of \$5.39 per share under our existing equity plans; - 972,494 shares of common stock issuable upon vesting of restricted stock unit ("RSU") awards as of April 30, 2020; - 1,088,179 shares issuable upon vesting of RSU awards granted after April 30, 2020 under our 2019 Equity Incentive Plan, as amended and restated ("2019 Incentive Plan");

-See the section titled "Underwriting-Reserved Share Program" for additional information.
-The number of shares of common stock th outstanding as of and excludes: at will be outstanding after this offering is based on shares of our common stock shares of common stock issu of \$ per share under our existin uable upon exercise of options outstanding as of , at a weighted-average exercise price g equity plans; shares of common stock rese erved for future issuance under our 2019 Equity Incentive Plan (the "2019 Plan"); and erved for issuance under our 2020 Employee Stock Purchase Plan (the "ESPP"), which will y immediately prior to the effectiveness of the registration statement of which this prospectus Unless otherwise indicated, all information n in this prospectus assumes: no issuance or exercise of outstandir ng options after ;
+- · 13,475,424 shares of common stock reserved for future issuance under our 2019 Incentive Plan; and - 1,800,000 shares of common stock reserved for issuance under our 2020 Employee Stock Purchase Plan (the "ESPP"), which will become effective on the business day immediately prior to the effectiveness of the registration statement of which this prospectus forms a part.

+Unless otherwise indicated, all information in this prospectus assumes:

-- the filing and effectiveness of our amended and restated certificate of incorporation in Delaware and the effectiveness of our amended and restated bylaws, which will each occur immediately prior to the completion of this offering; - no exercise of the underwriters of their option to purchase up to an additional shares of our common stock; and - the conversion of all of our outstanding non-voting common stock into voting common stock prior to or contemporaneously with the completion of this offering.
+- no issuance or exercise of outstanding options after April 30, 2020; - no issuance or settlement of outstanding RSUs after April 30, 2020; - the filing and effectiveness of our amended and restated certificate of incorporation in Delaware and the effectiveness of our amended and restated bylaws, which will each occur immediately prior to the completion of this offering; - · no exercise of the underwriters of their option to purchase up to an additional 1,143,750 shares of our common stock; and - the conversion of all of our outstanding non-voting common stock into voting common stock prior to the completion of this offering.